 We have a small number of PhD projects with guaranteed funding for UK/EU students.

-There are a wide range fo projects for students who can fund their own studies.
+There are a wide range of projects for students who can fund their own studies.

 Click on the link below to find details of the PhD projects available: